kalkun-sms/Kalkun/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Please enable error logging and reproduce the issue on your setup.
-Do so by setting CI_ENV to 'development' in the .htaccess file.
+If you don't have error messages but blank pages or content, check that error logging is enabled.
+The setting CI_ENV in the .htaccess file must be set to 'development' to see errors.
 -->

 **Describe the bug**